eunuspatwary/Tourism-website/README.md

-# Getting Started with Create React App
+# Amazing tourism

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Amazing tourism](https://assignment-11-a49d5.web.app/).

 ## Available Scripts

-In the project directory, you can run:
+1.This is a Tourism website.
+2.On this website you can know The most populer enjoyable place in the world.
+3.On this website you can know the survices in Amazing tourism site.
+4.This website you can Log in and take the survices.
+5.You can find email of Amazing tourism othoraigation on this website.

 ### `npm start`